fabiojose/snip/README.md

       pattern: '[A-Z][\w]+' # [optional] Java Regex to validate the value: https://cutt.ly/OxOZBZY
       label: Class name for Domain
 post:
-  script: # The base directory for scripts is the --directory value
+  script: # The base directory for scripts is --directory
-    linux: # To run in Linux & MacOS
+    linux: # To run on Linux & MacOS
       - ls -alh .
       - ./gradlew clean test --info
-    windows: # to run in Windows
+    windows: # to run on Windows
       - .\gradlew.bat clean test --info
 ```